Up Close With A Stingray Snorkelling Adventure

 It is a whole other silent world hidden from humans.
 The Jetty pylons are bare above the water but underneath have a whole ecosystem attached.

-Marine creatures under the San Remo Jetty
+A crab under the San Remo Jetty.

 Marine Creatures Under San Remo Jetty